Khajavali574/stock-app/README.md

 This API is used to get a particuler stock and get all the stocks.
 And to add/remove stocks.
 Below are the endpoints.

-to run the project goto target folder and run below command.
+to run the project goto root folder and run below commands.

+mvn clean install

+cd target

 java -jar stock-app-0.0.1-SNAPSHOT.jar